 People who exercise consistently have higher levels of testosterone than those who don’t.
 While all exercises are beneficial, resistance training will have the greatest influence on testosterone.
 This is true across all ages, including the elderly.

-Resistance training will boost your testosterone for several hours after your workout, but it isn’t a permanent increase.
+Resistance training will boost testosterone naturally for several hours after your workout, but it isn’t a permanent increase.
 Weight training once a month won’t make a noticeable difference, but training three to four times per week will.

 Stress is often associated with heart health, and general wellness but it also has a direct influence on your testosterone levels.
 Cortisol, the hormone increased during times of stress, can block the effects of testosterone.